San Diego Whale Watching Charters

 The best time of year to spot a Blue Whale is from mid June to mid September.
 With San Diego Boat Tours the whale watching route for a Blue Whale travels closer to the Coronado Islands or the Nine Mile Bank area to have a greater chance for an encounter.

 Please take advantage of this wonderful opportunity to experience the grandeur of these magnificent creatures of the deep up close on your own private whale watching charter.
-Where are All the Whales Article
+[Where are All the Whales Article]

-San Diego Whale Watching Charter – When to watch?
+Whale Watching Charter – When to watch?

 It is possible to see a whale anytime of the day since they do not sleep like humans; they migrate 24 hours a day.
-However the chances of spotting whales are likelier when the water is calmer.
-They most often travel at an average speed of about 4-5 knots from north to south and are generally 3 to 5 miles offshore.
+However, the chances of spotting whales are likelier when the water is calmer.
+They most often travel at an average speed of about 4 – 5 knots from north to south and are generally 3 to 5 miles offshore.

-What to Watch for When San Diego Whale Watching
+What to Look for When Whale Watching

-The “Blow” or “Spout”, which is how a whale breathes reaches around 15 feet in the air and is visible for several seconds on the horizon or water surface.
+The “Blow” or “Spout,” which is how a whale breathes reaches around 15 feet in the air and is visible for several seconds on the horizon or water surface.
 Commonly a whale takes 3 to 5 blows about 30 – 50 seconds apart and then dives deep down in the water for around 3 – 6 minutes.
-The picture featuring 3 whales “blows”, was taken on a recent charter.
+The picture featuring 3 whales “blows,” was taken on a recent charter.
 Often it takes a little luck and fast response to take pictures of whales, they do not pose for the camera as much as we would like.
 The timing in the photo below happened to be perfect in capturing all three whales breathing at the same time.

-Characteristically before making the deep dive the whale may display it’s fluke or tail fin.
+Characteristically before making the deep dive the whale may display its fluke or tail fin.
 The fluke is fairly large (around 12 feet) and it helps push the whale under water, propelling the large beast in any chosen direction.
 If you are lucky to get close enough you will get a chance to notice a knuckled ridge along the spine of the whale and the barnacles taking a free ride as well as the molted gray color of the skin.
 After a whale submerges you will notice what is called a ‘footprint” – a section of calm water where the whale has been is left behind on the waters surface.